pattonsgirl/Fall2021-CEG2350/Labs/Lab04/README.md

 ## Part 2: Scripting, Paths, and Arguments, Oh My!
 (4 pts)

-1. In your `Lab04` folder, create a folder called `scripts`.
-Inside that folder, create two scripts, one named `marco` and one named `polo`.
-2. For now, have `marco` and `polo` print a statment to standard output when they are run - `This is from marco` and `This is from polo` respectively.
-3. Add the folder these scripts are located in to your `PATH`.
-(2 pts)
-- First use the `export` command in you terminal to test you have properly added to the `PATH`.
-Write this command in your lab notes.
-    - If you really mess this up, log out (`exit`) your AWS Linux connection and `ssh` back in.
-You can refer to [here](PATH-backup) to verify it looks how it used to.
-- Test that `marco` and `polo` can now be run in any directory.
 - Add your working `export` command to your home directory's `.profile`.
     - If you really mess up, there is a backup `.profile` file [here](.profile-backup).
 You can copy and paste the contents.

-4. Modify `marco` so that when it is run, it should save the current working directory in a file so that `polo` can reference it.
-(1 pt)
-  - Hint: If `marco` can be ran in any directory and `polo` can be run in any directory, should the path to the file be relative or absolute?
-5. Modify `polo` so that when it is run, it echos the command the user needs to go to the directory `marco` was called in.

 ## Part 3: The Git Part (1 pt)